Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 # 1 The Baviaanskloof dataset

-We here use a part of the Baviaanskloof dataset created by [del Río-Mena et al., 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243020), included in the `EnvImpactEval` package, to demonstrate a before-after-control-impact (BACI) evaluation using the package.
+We here use a part of the Baviaanskloof dataset used in [del Río-Mena et al., 2021](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243020), included in the `EnvImpactEval` package, to demonstrate a before-after-control-impact (BACI) evaluation using the package.
 The